Eden Prairie, Bloomington

 ABOUT

-The Nine Mile Creek South Fork Bank Stabilization Project will stabilize and improve stretches of Nine Mile Creek that are degraded.
-The proposed project will address streambank erosion and poor habitat within the creek and restore approximately 5,300 feet of creek along two reaches of Nine Mile Creek in Eden Prairie and Bloomington.
-The project will result in improved stream health, stabilized stream banks, and improved habitat.
+The Nine Mile Creek South Fork Bank Stabilization Project will restore approximately 5,300 feet of streambank along two stretches of Nine Mile Creek in Eden Prairie and Bloomington.

 Purpose

-The goal of the project is to stabilize the creek channel and restore eroding banks to reduce sediment and nutrients in Nine Mile Creek.
-A stable creek channel will also benefit fish and other aquatic life in the creek.
+The primary goal of the project is to stabilize the creek channel and restore eroding banks.
+This will reduce the amount of sediment and nutrients that enter Nine Mile Creek.
+Secondary project goals include improved upland habitat and increased floodplain connectivity.

 Project Details

-In 2021, the District conducted a baseline stream assessment along roughly 3.3 miles of the south fork of Nine Mile Creek through the cities of Minnetonka, Eden Prairie, Edina and Bloomington.
-As a result, the District has identified five stream sections, called reaches, where streambank stabilization work is needed.
-These five reaches total roughly 1.1 miles of the creek in the cities of Eden Prairie and Bloomington.
-The District is developing plans for a proposed project that will stabilize stream banks and enhance the overall health of Nine Mile Creek along those five reaches.
+In 2021, the District conducted a Baseline Stream Assessment along roughly 3.3 miles of the south fork of Nine Mile Creek through the cities of Minnetonka, Eden Prairie, Edina and Bloomington.
+As a result, the District has identified five stream sections, called reaches, where streambank stabilization is needed.
+These five reaches total roughly 1.1 miles of creek in the cities of Eden Prairie and Bloomington.

 Public Hearing

-The District held a public hearing on August 17, 2022, at 6:30 PM at the Nine Mile Creek Watershed District Office (12800 Gerard Dr, Eden Prairie, MN, 55346) for oral comments regarding the project design and draft feasibility study.
+The District held a public hearing on August 17, 2022, at the Nine Mile Creek Watershed District Office (12800 Gerard Dr, Eden Prairie, MN, 55346) for oral comments regarding the project design and draft feasibility study.
+Following this meeting, the Board of Managers ordered the project.

 Tentative Schedule